We’re Going To Paris, Damnit!

 “We are going to Paris,” she said, “damnit.”
 No doubt, we were.
 But there was one, big obstacle.

 The Problem In Going To Paris: Getting Out Of Rochester

 My wife still laughs when she tells the story.
-We were going to Paris and met at the AAA travel agent’s office after work, one damp, chilly winter day, to make reservations.
+We were going to Paris and met at the AAA to make reservations.
+It was a damp, chilly winter day, one of what seemed and endless stream.

-We’d moved to Rochester, New York, from New York City, the year before.
-The change had been unsettling, and both of us were eager for a great vacation, this one timed to celebrate our twentieth wedding anniversary in April.
+We’d moved to Rochester from New York City, the year before.
+The change was unsettling.
+We needed a great vacation, and this was timed for our twentieth wedding anniversary in April.

-The comic results to come, however, I hadn’t expected.
-Fortunately, my wife learned the second language well enough that she did not generate the puzzled looks I’d soon be getting from Parisians.
+Luckily, my wife learned the second language well enough to not earn the puzzled looks I son got from Parisians.

-Anyway, we met with the AAA agent, easily picking a hotel, and then coming to terms with living in a city not favored by any airline as a hub.
+With help from agent, we picked a hotel, but then, we smacked into living in a city not served by any airline as a hub.

 “Getting you a flight to Paris is easy,” the agent told us.
 “The problem is getting you out of Rochester.”

 My wife laughed.
 She still does every time she tells the story.
 She’d hoped to get out of Rochester since shortly after leaving New York.